 Are you financially healthy?
 Many financial experts agree that financial health includes four key components: Spend, Save, Borrow, and Plan.
 It is crucial that you actively work on improving the health of each one.
-Unsatisfied with your financial health?
-Here are some valuable tips to strengthen each component.
+If you are unsatisfied with your finances, here are some valuable tips to strengthen the 4 pillars of financial health.

 Published by Police FCU

 Includes copyrighted material of IMakeNews, Inc. and its suppliers.